-Remember, increasing the number of clients changes the volume of authentication distributed across the Windows Server 2019 domain controllers.
-If there is only one Windows Server 2019 domain controller, there's no distribution and you are simply increasing the volume of authentication for which THAT domain controller is responsible.
+Remember, increasing the number of clients changes the volume of authentication distributed across the Windows Server 2016 or newer domain controllers.
+If there is only one Windows Server 2016 or newer domain controller, there's no distribution and you are simply increasing the volume of authentication for which THAT domain controller is responsible.

 Increasing the number of domain controllers distributes the volume of authentication, but doesn't change it.
 Therefore, as you add more domain controllers, the burden of authentication, for which each domain controller is responsible, decreases.
 Upgrading two domain controller changes the distribution to 50 percent.
 Upgrading three domain controllers changes the distribution to 33 percent, and so on.

 The simplest strategy you can employ is to upgrade one domain controller and monitor the single domain controller as you continue to phase in new Windows Hello for Business key-trust clients until it reaches a 70 or 80 percent threshold.